-All adults over the age of 18 years old are now able to book their first COVID-19 vaccination dose.
+All people aged over the age of 16 are now able to book their first COVID-19 vaccination dose.

-You can book your vaccine by calling the Rotherham booking line on 0300 3035258.
+If you are aged 16 or over and have not yet had your COVID-19 vaccine, you can book an appointment by calling the Rotherham booking line on 0300 3035258.
 The booking line is available:

 Monday to Friday – 9am to 8pm